T1000-Swift-Hail/PROJECT-2/README.md

 UOH Student Hostel

 ### Project Description :
-Student Hostel App, It serve the students to reserve a room from the campus hostel.
+Student Hostel App, It serve the students to reserve a room from the university hostel.

 ### Features List :
-// Add your project features list
 - Student can Login.
 - Choose a room type.
 - press reserve and pay the fees.
 - present profile informations.
+- present reserve status

 ### Define the scenes :
-// Add description of the screens / scenes in your application.
 - 1st screen the login UI.
 - 2nd screen is welcome screen and steps.
 - 3nd screen show room type.
-- 4th screen depends on what type of room the student has chosen, it will be the Bill screen to pay fees.
+- 4th screen will requires student to choose his address then he can press reserve.
-- 5th screen will be the completion of reserve.
+- 5th scene is student will get an alert of completion reserve.
 - two item bars, profile and my reservations.

 ### User Stories :
-// Add user stories here.
 As a Student i'll be able to login my account, and choose the type of room, lastly i'll pay the fees to own my room.